earth-metabolome-initiative/metrin-kg/README.md

 python main.py --run-trydb-kg --config config.txt
 ```

-> _Note_:
+> _Notes_:

-1. For generating the sub knowledge graph of metabolites, [follow the instructions here](https://github.com/earth-metabolome-initiative/earth_metabolome_ontology?tab=readme-ov-file#generating-rdf-triples-based-on-the-emi-ontology-for-the-pf1600-dataset)
+> 1. For generating the sub knowledge graph of metabolites, [follow the instructions here](https://github.com/earth-metabolome-initiative/earth_metabolome_ontology?tab=readme-ov-file#generating-rdf-triples-based-on-the-emi-ontology-for-the-pf1600-dataset)

-2. If you skip `--run-wd-fetcher`, make sure that the wd_* paths in config.txt point to valid, existing files.
+> 2. If you skip `--run-wd-fetcher`, make sure that the wd_* paths in config.txt point to valid, existing files.
 Each part of the pipeline can be run independently.

-**Outputs**
+> 3. Outputs

-Fetched taxonomy files from Wikidata (*.json)
+> a) Fetched taxonomy files from Wikidata (*.json)

-Matched taxa files for GloBI and TRY-db (*.tsv)
+> b) Matched taxa files for GloBI and TRY-db (*.tsv)

-RDF files representing the final knowledge graphs (*.ttl, *.rdf, etc.)
+> c) RDF files representing the final knowledge graphs (*.ttl, *.rdf, etc.)

+**Querying METRIN-KG**

+For querying METRIN-KG, you can use the Qlever powered (see [qlever-control](https://github.com/ad-freiburg/qlever-control) and [qlever-ui](https://github.com/earth-metabolome-initiative/qlever-ui)) [end-point hosted on earth-metabolome-initiative.org](https://kg.earthmetabolome.initiative/metrin-kg/).